phoqe/havelock/README.md

 # Havelock

-Havelock is a module capable of extracting data such as login data, cookies, and history from Chromium-based web browsers such as Google Chrome.
+Havelock is a simple Node package capable of extracting data such as logins, cookies, and URLs from Chromium-based web browsers such as Google Chrome.

 ## Installation

-You can use npm or Yarn to install Havelock, we recommend using Yarn:
+The module can be installed via Yarn with one command:

 ```
 yarn add havelock.js
 ```

-That’s it!
-Get started using the section below.
+That’s it, get started using the section below.

 ## Usage